CG-Security/Security-SOP-Runbooks/README.md

 ## Repository Structure

-The SOPs are stored at the root of this repository for ease of navigation.
+The SOPs and templates are stored at the root of this repository or within the `Templates/` folder for ease of navigation.

     access-review-runbook.md
     iam-lifecycle-runbook.md